jayachandrakvn/ansible-examples-1/README.md

 ```

 ## Start local webserver to extend Ansible dynamic inventory further
 When you enable additional dynamic inventory via local WEB server (details below), then you will see even more targets [to play with] in your total inventory, which, at this point, will be a combination of one static inventory file and two dynamic inventory scripts (one of those executed locally, and the other one calls WEB service you are about to start).
-To start very simple WEB server on your local box, you need to execute this command:
+To start very simple WEB server on your local box, you need to execute this command (if you do not mind debug output to the console):
 ```
-(venv) user@host:~/ansible-examples $ webserver/webserver.rb /dev/null &
+(venv) user@host:~/ansible-examples $ webserver/webserver.rb  &
 ```
 Assuming that the webrick (ruby-based) web server started successfuly, one may verify what Ansible dynamic inventory would look like by running CLI command like this: "curl http://localhost:8880/dynamic_inventory | jq '.'".
 Note that you might need to install packages like 'curl' and 'jq' first.